xavi-/bind-js/README.markdown

 * Xavi Ramirez

 ## Goals
-* Works on both Server and Client side
+* Works on both the server and client side
+* NO CODE IN TEMPLATES
 * Simple markup
-* NO CODE IN TEMPLATES
-* Data driven
 * Easy to debug
 * Fast